dusk-network/dusk-protocol/consensus/ratification/README.md

 ## Overview
 In each reduction step, selected committee members cast votes on the candidate block, if any.
 A vote can be either the candidate's hash, to vote in favor, or $NIL$ to vote against.
 Votes are propagated through the network via $\mathsf{Reduction}$ messages, and collected by other nodes, which accumulate them until a *quorum* is reached.

-When a quorum of votes is reached, a $StepVotes$ structure is produced, containing all (and only[^1]) the quorum votes aggregated, along with a bitset of the voters with respect to the [Voting Committee][vc].
+When a quorum of votes is reached, a $\mathsf{StepVotes}$ structure is produced, containing all (and only[^1]) the quorum votes aggregated, along with a bitset of the voters with respect to the [Voting Committee][vc].

-If a quorum is reached in both steps, an $\mathsf{Agreement}$ message is produced with the $StepVotes$ structures of both steps.
+If a quorum is reached in both steps, an $\mathsf{Agreement}$ message is produced with the $\mathsf{StepVotes}$ structures of both steps.
 This message is passed to the Agreement process, which is responsible for its propagation in the network.

 If any of the two steps reaches a Nil quorum then a $NIL$ result is produced, the Reduction phase will fail and a new iteration will start (i.e., a new Attestation phase will commence).
 <!-- Currently, if the first step produces $NIL$, nodes still execute the second step.